 A public holiday for the whole of Catalonia, where the region’s pride comes out in full force.
 Expect to see plenty of flags, marches, concerts and typical Catalan dancing.

 This hip-hop festival at the ‘Contemporary Culture Centre of Barcelona’ celebrates urban culture.

 A very traditional Catalan festival where you can enjoy many of the typical regional celebrations.
-La Mercè incorporates many smaller festivals, so there is a lot going on in these five days.
+La Mercè incorporates many smaller festivals, so there’s a lot going on during these five days.

 Choosing an area to stay in when booking a holiday can seem like a bit of a gamble, especially if you don’t know the city or if, like most of us, don’t have hours to spend researching every corner of it.
 But don’t worry – let Oh-Barcelona take the stress out of picking the perfect location for you with our neighbourhood guide.
 As each area has a completely unique character, you won’t have any problem finding the perfect place for you to stay during your holiday in Barcelona.

 We guarantee you’ll pay the lowest price for your apartment that’s out there on the internet – or we’ll give you double the difference back.
 Just plug in your details below and away you go.

 We hope our guide has given you all the information you need for a great stay here in Barcelona during the autumn season.
 Please share any comments, questions or experiences with us below – we’d love to hear from you!